CenturyLinkCloud/PublicKB/Release Notes/2018/2018-07-26-cloud-platform-release-notes.md

 #### [Simple Backup Reporting](//www.ctl.io/simple-backup-service/)

 We are pleased to announce the addition of reporting functionality to the Simple Backup Service.
 The Simple Backup reports easily enable you to view the statuses of your backups and restores.
-Reports are generated in a CSV format for easy consumption, and are currently available from the Simple Backup section within CenturyLink Cloud Control Portal, as well as directly from our public API's.
+Reports are generated in a CSV format for easy consumption, and are currently available from the Simple Backup section within Lumen Cloud Control Portal, as well as directly from our public API's.
 Please read our knowledge base articles for more information on the [reporting features](//www.ctl.io/knowledge-base/backup/reports/) and [API functionality](//www.ctl.io/api-docs/v2/#simple-backup).

 [//www.ctl.io/knowledge-base/backup/reports/](//www.ctl.io/knowledge-base/backup/reports/)